OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Access_Restrictions_in_the_Expert_Mode.md

  **Booleans**|  &| Logical AND
  | \|| Logical OR

-User attributes
+User attributes (UserProperty)

 Various expert rules require the use of user attributes in order to filter eligible users for access content.
 Those rules enable authors to limit access rights depending on name, gender, address, field of studies and so on.
-Those user attributes are usually visible in the user profile.

-OpenOlat provides standardized terms for those attributes.
+OpenOlat provides standardized terms for these attributes.
 The following expert rules require the use of user attributes:

   * getUserProperty _(" _[userPropertyname ]_")_
   * hasUserProperty("[ _userPropertyname]", " [string]")_